vbauer/jconditions/README.md

 > There is an exception to every rule.

 **JConditions** is an extension for [JUnit](http://junit.org) framework, which allows to mark test methods with specific conditional annotations.
+This annotations allow to permit or restrict execution of test methods.
 It helps to keep clean your test methods using declarative programming and prevents a lot of unnecessary code (see [Assume](http://junit.sourceforge.net/javadoc/org/junit/Assume.html) class).